 All certificates representing capital stock will bear a legend referring to the restrictions described above.
-The transfer restrictions described above shall not preclude the settlement of any transaction entered through the facilities of the New York Stock Exchange.
+The transfer restrictions described above will not preclude the settlement of any transaction entered through the facilities of the New York Stock Exchange.

-Our articles provide that every shareholder of record of more than 5% of the outstanding capital stock and every actual owner (as defined in our articles) of more than 5% of the outstanding capital stock held by a nominee must give us written notice of information specified in our articles within 30 days after December 31 of each year.
-In addition, each beneficial owner of capital stock and each person who holds capital stock for a beneficial owner must provide us such information as we may request, in good faith, in order to determine our status as a REIT and to comply with the requirements of any taxing authority or governmental authority or to determine such complance.
+Our Articles provide that every shareholder of record of more than 5% of the outstanding capital stock and every actual owner (as defined in our Articles) of more than 5% of the outstanding capital stock held by a nominee must give us written notice of information specified in our Articles within 30 days after December 31 of each year.
+In addition, each beneficial owner of capital stock and each person who holds capital stock for a beneficial owner must provide us such information as we may request, in good faith, in order to determine our status as a REIT.

-The ownership limitations described above may have the effect of precluding a third party from acquiring control of Regency Centers even if our board of directors determines that maintenance of REIT status is no longer in our best interests.
-The board of directors has the right under our articles (subject to contractual restrictions) to revoke our REIT status if the board of directors determines that it is no longer in our best interest to attempt to qualify, or to continue to qualify, as a REIT.
-In the event of such revocation, the ownership limitations in our articles will remain in effect.
-Any change in the ownership limitations would require an amendment to our articles.
+The ownership limitations described above may have the effect of precluding a third party from acquiring control of Regency even if our board of directors determines that maintenance of REIT status is no longer in our best interests.
+The board of directors has the right under our Articles (subject to contractual restrictions) to revoke our REIT status if the board of directors determines that it is no longer in our best interest to attempt to qualify, or to continue to qualify, as a REIT.
+In the event of such revocation, the ownership limitations in our Articles will remain in effect.
+Any change in the ownership limitations would require an amendment to our Articles.